-Minor Pentatonic scales seem to get most of the attention for guitar players.
-But their Major counterpart, the Major Pentatonic scale, is just as useful.
+Oftentimes, Minor Pentatonic scales seem to get the most attention from guitar players.
+But their Major counterpart, the Major Pentatonic scale, is just as important to learn.

 For example, we're playing this in the key of G because we're starting on the 3rd fret of the 6th string (the G note).
 If you wanted to play this in the key of A, start on the 5th fret of the 6th string.

 The best way to learn this scale is to split it in half.
 This scale covers two octaves so learn it 1 octave at a time.
 Here's how to play the G Major Pentatonic scale:

 The numbers are the fingers you should use to play each note.
 The red dots are the root notes.

 If you were to play this 1 octave at a time, you'd start on the 3rd fret of the 6th string, and end on the 5th fret of the 4th string.
 That's the first octave.
 Give that a try before moving on.

 The second octave starts where the first octave ended, on the 5th fret of the 4th string.
 This octave technically ends on the 3rd fret of the 1st string, but it's nice to play one more note on the 5th fret of the 1st string.
 Though you don't have to.

 How To Practice The G Major Pentatonic Scale